 If you love chocolate, you will LOVE this cake!
 No zucchini flavor, just lots and lots of chocolate.
 The goods news – research studies have shown positive benefits from eating chocolate, especially dark – including improvements in brain activity and reductions cardiovascular disease.
 So, now you can enjoy this rich and delicious dessert guilt-free!

-Note that high altitude instructions included at the bottom of the recipe.
+Note that high altitude instructions are included at the bottom of the recipe.

 2 ounces unsweetened chocolate, coarsely chopped